-Dr. Vassileva has wide-range expertise in pharmaceutical sciences, precision cancer medicine and translational oncology, with diverse international experience across academic, regulatory and publishing sectors.
+Dr. Vassileva has wide-range expertise in pharmaceutical sciences and translational oncology, with diverse international experience across the academic, regulatory and publishing sectors.

 She completed her HonBSc in Human Biology, MSc in Cancer Genetics and Pathobiology, and PhD in Pharmaceutical Sciences at the University of Toronto.

 She has worked at the European Medicines Agency, and as an Associate Editor at Nature Reviews Clinical Oncology.

 During her MSc, she made fundamental contributions to the understanding of the mutational landscape in endometrial cancer.
 She identified key mutational targets in DNA damage response, apoptosis, and growth factor signaling, and implicated these in the initiation, development and progression of endometrial cancer in young patients.
-Her studies were the first to demonstrate the occurrence of these mutational signatures in pre-malignant hyperplastic lesions, and to associate their collective accumulation in the pathobiology of endometrial cancer.
+Furthermore, her studies were the first to demonstrate the occurrence of these mutational signatures in pre-malignant hyperplastic lesions, and to associate their collective accumulation with tumorigenesis and clinicopathological parameters.

 She completed postdoctoral studies at the Barts Cancer Institute, where she worked on several pre-clinical and clinical projects, investigating the links between cancer and inflammation, and the development of novel therapeutic strategies for ovarian cancer.
 She also contributed to a Phase II clinical trial in patients with platinum-resistant ovarian cancer.

 She then joined the UCL Cancer Institute, where she worked on numerous translational oncology projects involving targeted and combination therapies, including radioimmunotherapy, antibody-drug conjugates and small molecules to selectively treat tumours by exploiting cancer biology.
 She also contributed to the identification of novel diagnostic and prognostic biomarkers in pancreatic cancer, and used various imaging modalities across multiple tumour types to facilitate diagnostic and therapeutic development. https://www.ucl.ac.uk/cancer/news/promising-results-targeted-treatment-colorectal-cancer

 Teaching, Mentoring and Governance